-- d.
-It is stated that further, as per the clause 3.1 of the said RPPO regulation, every obligated entity in the state of Telangana has to fulfil the RPPO limit specified in the regulation and the same is reproduced below: - "3.
-Renewable Power Purchase Obligation [RPPO) - 3.1 Every Obligated Entity shall purchase from Renewable Energy Sources a minimum quantity (in kWh) Of electricity expressed as a percentage of its total consumption of energy, during FY 2018-19 to FY 2021-22 as specified in this table below
+- It is stated further, as per the clause 3.1 of the said RPPO regulation, every obligated entity in the state of Telangana has to fulfil the RPPO limit specified in the Regulation and the same is reproduced below: - "3.
+Renewable Power Purchase Obligation (RPPO) - 3.1 Every Obligated Entity shall purchase from Renewable Energy Sources a minimum quantity (in kWh) of electricity expressed as a percentage of its total consumption of energy, during FY 2018-19 to FY 2021-22 as specified in this table below:

-Year / RPPO 2018-19 2019-20 2020-21 2021-22
+Year RPPO 2018-19 2019-20 2020-21 2021-22

-Solar 5.33 5.77 6.21 7.10
+Solar 5.33 5.
+77 6,21 7.10

 Non-solar 0.67 0.73 0.79 0.90

 TOTAL 6.00 6.50 7.00 8.00

-Provided further that the obligation will be on total consumption of electricity by an Obligated Entity excluding Consumption met from hydro sources of power other small-hydel sources of power."
+Provided further that the obligation will be on total consumption of electricity by an Obligated Entity excluding consumption met from hydro sources of power other small- hydel sources of power.

 - e.
-It is stated that the clause 6.4 of NTP reads thus:- - "6.4 Renewable sources of energy generation including Cogeneration from renewable energy sources: - (j) Pursuant to provisions of section 86 (1) (e) of the Act, the Appropriate Commission shall fix a minimum percentage of the total consumption of electricity in the area of a licensee for purchase of energy from distribution renewable energy Sources, taking into account availability of such resources and its impact on retail tariffs.
-Cost of purchase of renewable energy shall be taken into account while determining tariff by SERCs.
-Long term growth trajectory of Renewable purchase Obligations [RPOs) will be prescribed by the Ministry of Power in consultation with MNRE.
+It is stated that clause 6.4 of National Tariff Policy 2016 (NTP) reads thus:- - "6.4 Renewable sources of energy generation including cogeneration from renewable energy sources: - Pursuant to provisions of section of the Act, the Appropriate Commission shall fix a minimum percentage of the total consumption of electricity in the area of a distribution licensee for purchase of energy from renewable energy sources, taking into account availability of such resources and its on retail tariffs.
+Cost of purchase of energy shall be taken into account while determining tariff by SERCs.
+Long term growth trajectory of Renewable Purchase Obligations and the same was referred by Commission in the preamble of the RPPO regulation Further, as per section 14 of the Act, 2003, under the grant of license, the Commission has issued license to TSSPDCL as distribution licensee and the one of the condition of the license as issued by Commission is

+(RPOs) will be prescribed by the Ministry of Power in consultation with MNRE.

-Provided that cogeneration from sources other than renewable sources shall not be excluded from the applicability of RPOs" and the same was referred by TSERC in the preamble of the RPPO regulation.
+Provided that cogeneration from Sources other than renewable sources shall not be from the applicability of RPOs"